 - Monitoring Design Worksheet BLM document outlining monitoring objectives and the Monitoring Design. - Office Webmap Webmap used for tracking all design points and associated information.
 This should only be used on a computer, not on an iPad.
-Information entered into this map will be automatically synced to the Field Webmap (explained below) when the crew is online.
+Information entered into this map will be automatically synced to the Field Webmap (explained below) when data collectors are online.
 This term is synonymous with Office Eval or Evaluation Webmap.

-- Design Status tab of the Data Review Dashboard Displays the desired sample size per strata, the number of sampled and nontarget reaches, and the number of holes that are recorded in the Office Webmap. - Field Webmap A Webmap for field crews to use in the Field Maps application on their iPad.
-All information entered into this map will be automatically synced to the Field Visits layer of the Office Webmap when the crew takes their iPad back online.
-Crews will also sync Survey123 data to this webmap, and all raw field collected data will upload to layers and related tables on the Field Webmap.
+- Design Status tab of the Data Review Dashboard Displays the desired sample size per strata, the number of sampled and nontarget reaches, and the number of holes that are recorded in the Office Webmap. - Field Webmap A Webmap for field data collectors to use in the Field Maps application on their iPad.
+All information entered into this map will be automatically synced to the Field Visits layer of the Office Webmap when data collectors take their iPad back online.
+Data collectors will also sync Survey123 data to this webmap, and all raw field collected data will upload to layers and related tables on the Field Webmap.
 More information can be found in the Lotic AIM Data Management Protocol and the Lotic AIM Technology Manual for the current field season.